How to get a 90-day visa for Cabo Verde: Part II – the Cabo Verde Visa Extension

 • A document that proves your objective of stay.
 This is important if your reason to visit Cabo Verde is something else than ‘tourism’, like ‘business’, in which case you’re probably applying for a totally different visa (visto de negócios).

 • Not mandatory but just to be sure: bring your yellow book or vaccination booklet to show, or even a copy of it.
-Being vaccinated against yellow fever and other diseases helps you travel onward from Cabo Verde and is generally an important travel document.
+Being vaccinated against yellow fever and other diseases helps you travel onward from Cabo Verde.
+It is generally an important travel document.

 • The 2.100 CVE (about €19) per person required to pay for the extension.
 You don’t give this money to the police, but the police will print a receipt you’ll need to take to a Cabo Verdean bank.
 At that bank (I recommend Bânco Interâtlantico in Mindelo), pay the money, and get the bank’s confirmation of payment.
 Then bring that document back, give it to the police person and then, finally! the visa process will start.